jeenicj97/90DaysOfDevOps/2026/day-45/day-45-docker-cicd.md

 2. Checks out the code
 3. Builds the Docker image and tags it

-**Verify:** Check the build step logs — does the image build successfully?

 ---

 ### Task 3: Push to Docker Hub